February 2019 Agenda—Perryville, Missouri

-WeVideo, available on all platforms and especially compatible with Chrome, offers users a standard video editor that boasts simple photo and video import and seamless green screen integration.
-(K+, with teacher supervision)
+WeVideo, available on all platforms and especially compatible with Chrome, offers users a standard video editor that boasts simple photo and video import and seamless green screen integration. (teacher supervision)

 A fully-stocked video editing tool, this paid app is an established resourcecomprehensive (Grade 3+)

 This website offers a number of free use stock images by category and custom search.

 Pics4Learning is an online picture library that is safe and free for educational use.
 Teachers and students can use the copyright-friendly photos and illustrations for classroom projects, web sites, videos, portfolios, or any other projects in an educational setting. (credit: http://www.pics4learning.com/)